Out in the UK This Week

 Sweet Smell of Success (Arrow, cert PG)

 A 1957 film about the gossip industry hung off the character of Sidney Falco (Tony Curtis), the bottom-feeding “cookie full of arsenic” agent bringing titbits to the big noise of the day, newspaper columnist JJ Hunsecker.
 Hunsecker is supposedly based on Walter Winchell, doyen of the form from the early 1930s to late 1950s, and the script is co-written by Ernest Lehman, who had been a Sidney Falco for Winchell.
 Burt Lancaster plays this big wheel with too much affection for his sister as a sociopath closeted queen.
-And it’s a good act, but Curtis is better, throwing himself entirely into his role, as an amoral louse, in an attempt to escape beauty casting.
+And it’s a good act, but Curtis is better, throwing himself entirely into the role of the amoral louse in an attempt to escape beauty casting.
 It didn’t work because the film was a flop, and so Curtis went back to playing clean-limbed leads in roles he was too old for.
 Director Alexander Mackendrick brings the shooting economy he learnt at the Ealing Studios to this late-era film noir with pristine monochrome looks courtesy of DP James Wong Howe, and a mean streets jazz-flavoured score by Elmer Bernstein and Chico Hamilton.
 Like a Marx brothers film, Sweet Smell of Success gives too much time to a side-issue love story between Hunsecker’s 19-year-old sister Susan (Susan Harrison) and jazz guitarist Steve (Marty Milner) who don’t do much more than simper and glower.
 The film no longer works as a searing exposé – how could it? – nor really as a drama about possible sexual deviancy.
 But as a snapshot of a period it’s a triumph, the decision to shoot out on the night-time streets and in the clubs and bars entirely vindicated by the end product.
 That’s been cleaned up and rescanned at 4K from the original negative (black and white being much more stable than colour) and though I wondered about the gamma values – were the whites just a touch dark? – this could be in keeping with the film’s murky themes.

 © Steve Morrissey 2015